 If you are looking for some unique velvet du-rags feel free to check out the assortment of colors that they come in.
 Some popular colors include Red Velvet, Blue Velvet, Dark Grey velvet, Green Velvet, Black velvet with red stitching, Royal blue velvet with white stitching, Turquoise velvet, sky blue velvet, Navy Blue velvet, Red with black stitching, and a few others.

 “Silky” or Silk durags are another popular option when it comes to durag options.
 Silky durags have been around for a very long time.
-They have recently become much more popular after the “silky durag or die” trend popped off on Instagram.
+They have recently become much more popular after the “silky durag” trend popped off.
 The trend involved people throwing non-silky durags out of windows, lighting them on fire, and comedically disposing of non-silkys, mostly polyester durags, in many different creative ways.
 The trend was very entertaining, but are silky durags really that much better than polyester and other non-silky du rags?

 First, please understand that nearly all “silky durags” are not made of silk.
 What people call “silky durags” are usually durags made from a fabric woven with a small amount of silk, or just made of fabrics that imitate silk.
 Technically, you can call them silky because that does not mean it is 100% silk.